embellishing/embellish/README.md

 > [!NOTE]
 >
 > It's a good practice to keep these hooks as simple and generic as possible to
 > promote reuse.
-As you'll see in the next step, it's possible to combine them
-> later to create more complex conditions.
+Later, you can combine them to create more complex conditions.

 #### Step 1b: Add style sheet